top of page

 The data shows that roughly 70% of successful hires come from referrals and internal hires (shown in green) as well as from the job board Indeed.com.
 The other 30% come from all other sources, including company websites.
 While it's not strictly an 80/20 distribution, it is fairly illuminating that most of the successful hires come not from job boards but from referrals and/or internal hires.
 Of the job board sources, Indeed.com is by far the largest source and next in the priority.
 However, the research suggests that while the number of referrals from Indeed.com is very high, it doesn't necessarily translate to a successful hire.
 In other words, the employer could be sitting on a pile of resumes, but a high percentage of them are not qualified for the job.

 As the job hunter, your goal should be to use the inverse of the Pareto Principle to prioritize your job search strategy.
 You should spend most of your time building a network of people that can be future referrals.
 You should be researching companies that you want to work for, and tracking the internal promotions to see what opportunities arise from the position they were promoted from.
-The remaining 20% of your time you can spend on job boards company postings, or other sources, if only to keep abreast of what openings are where and who is moving from job A to B. If you happen to apply for a job through a job board or website and you get the interview, you're certainly beating the odds of the "Vital Few versus the Trivial Many."
+The remaining 20% of your time you can spend on job boards, company postings, or other sources, if only to keep abreast of what openings are where and who is moving from job A to B. If you happen to apply for a job through a job board or website and you get the interview, you're certainly beating the odds.

 Subscribe to the Causerie